powsybl/powsybl.github.io/docs/iidm/importer/iidm.md

    - `IidmImportExportMode.ONE_SEPARATED_FILE_PER_EXTENSION_TYPE`: Imports the network from a file and each extension type from a separate file.
       In this mode each extension file name must be networkName-extensionName.xiidm.
-      Example : if we have an extension file for the loadFoo extension type and our network name is test, the file name must be test-loadFoo.xiidm.
+      Example : if we have an extension file for the `loadFoo` extension type and our network name is `test`, the file name must be `test-loadFoo.xiidm`.

 The default value of this parameter is `IidmImportExportMode.NO_SEPARATED_FILE_FOR_EXTENSIONS`.

 ## iidm.import.xml.extensions
-The `iidm.import.xml.extensions` property is an optional property that defines the list of extensions that we want to import by the XIIDM importer. by default all extensions will be imported.
+The `iidm.import.xml.extensions` property is an optional property that defines the list of extensions that we want to import by the XIIDM importer.
+By default all extensions will be imported.

 # Deprecated configuration properties for IIDM-XML importer

 ## throwExceptionIfExtensionNotFound
-The `throwExceptionIfExtensionNotFound` property is deprecated since v2.0.0.
+The `throwExceptionIfExtensionNotFound` property is deprecated since v2..0.
 Use the `iidm.import.xml.throw-exception-if-extension-not-found` property instead.

 # Maven configuration